KeithTheEE/redditPythonHelper/FAQ.md

 #### Why not use Deep Learning
 Before I can use deep learning in any form, I need a lot of infrastructure code built up.
 That infrastructure lets me interact with reddit easily, switch computers I'm running on without much headache, make changes to the code and hopefully see the impact before anyone else.
-Deep learning could help the bot make decisions, but it will still need to be able to enact whatever decision the 'artifically intelegent' portion of the code decides.
+Deep learning could help the bot make decisions, but it will still need to be able to enact whatever decision the 'artificially intelligent' portion of the code decides.
 A lot of this early stage of the bot is built to make sure the next (and more complex) stages can be built smoothly.
 It's much easier to fight one battle at a time, and the first battle I wanted to fight was just getting the bot to interact with posts.

 I'm still not done with what I've called my "pre alpha" version of the bot.
 There's a lot of interaction capacity I want to build out: most notably I want to search stack overflow for plausible answers to some of the redditors questions.
 This might not make it into the bot before the end of the pre alpha phase.
 But it's a key function the bot is intended to have.

 The final part is getting the bot and all of its infrastructure to run on a raspberry pi.
 The raspberry pi is my target hardware because it's a functional computer that uses low amounts of power and is relatively small making it easy to leave running all the time.

 Once a majority of the infrastructure for the bot has been dealt with, the various classification methods can be compared.
 Among them, deep learning will probably be looked at but just saying a program uses deep learning doesn't mean it's any good.
 Early on, I'm not sure whether or not there'll be enough training data for a neural net, or whether or not it'll be a significant improvement over simpler classification methods.
 There's also a lot of components to an 'ideally functioning' bot, and any individual component could be replaced with some form of NN, and each function will need plenty of training data, and then need to be evaluated.
-That in and of itself isn't too terribly difficult, but the infrastructure for the bot need(s/ed) to be built before that's something we can look at and even then it isn't a guarentee it'll be worth it.
+That in and of itself isn't too terribly difficult, but the infrastructure for the bot need(s/ed) to be built before that's something we can look at and even then it isn't a guarantee it'll be worth it.

 Thinking about deep learning, it's important to be mindful that the primary purpose of the bot is to be helpful.
 Any deep learning will only be implemented if there is a measurable improvement in helpfulness.
 The second limitation is the target hardware: the raspberry pi is cheap and low power, so it's ideal for the long term hosting.
 It comes at the cost of computing power and memory, which will limit how fancy any advanced classifier gets.